truenas/documentation/content/SCALE/DataProtection/Replication.md

 {{< toc >}}

 Configure SSH in TrueNAS before creating a remote replication task.
-This ensures that both systems can connect to each other and new snapshots are regularly available for replication.
+This ensures that new snapshots are regularly available for replication.

 To streamline creating simple replication configurations, the replication wizard assists with creating a new SSH connection and automatically creates a periodic snapshot task for sources that have no existing snapshots.